zvxzdx/runeforge-wiki-ru/specific-guide/skin-fixes/broken-textures.md

 - Type `texconv` with no options to see all available switches.

 Now, run `texconv -f BC3_UNORM -r:keep -y *dds` to iterate on all DDS files below your current directory.
-If you mess this up, it's ok, just delete the `Champ.wad` folder and re-extract the wad file to start over.
+If you mess this up, it's ok, just delete the `Champ.wad` folder and re-extract the WAD file to start over.
 - `-f` is the output pixel format flag and `BC3_UNORM` is the specified format.
 All of the formats are listed at the bottom of the texconv help output.
 - `-r` is used to tell texconv to recursively search for your input files, ie, go below your current directory, into subfolders. `:keep` leaves the output file in the same spot as it was, otherwise texconv will put every converted file into your current directory (bad!)
 - `-y` overwrites your old/input file with the converted/output file.